gact/shmootl/README.md

 help(readCrossCSV)
 ```

-...where the first argument --- in this case `readCrossCSV` --- is the name
+...where the first argument (in this case `readCrossCSV`) is the name
 of the function for which help is being sought.

 If package vignettes were built when